Why didn't Houston evacuate?

 But many in Houston were already living in a nightmare.
 They woke up to find they were trapped inside their flooded homes and unable to receive aid from first responders, who were inundated with more than 2,000 calls for help, according to Turner.

-Turner said such a massive evacuation would need to be well coordinated, "all the way from Houston to the destination," and insisted that the best place for people to be was sheltered in their homes.
+Turner said such a massive evacuation would need to be well-coordinated, "all the way from Houston to the destination," and insisted that the best place for people to be was sheltered in their homes.

 "You issue an evacuation order and put everyone on the highway," Turner said, "you are really asking for a major calamity."